rushil-ambati/track-driver-ai/docs/docs.md

 ##### Edit

-The route for this is quite similar to the Add Dataset webpage, but instead of adding a new record to the database, I retrieve the one I am editing (by it’s ID - hence the extra `/id` at the end of the endpoint URL definition) and modify it’s values, and then commit to the database.
+The route for this is quite similar to the Add Dataset webpage, but instead of adding a new record to the database, I retrieve the one I am editing (by its ID - hence the extra `/id` at the end of the endpoint URL definition) and modify its values, and then commit to the database.

 I also rename the directory name to the new name set.